maddiecoe/recipes-and-ratings-analysis/README.md

 frameborder="0"
 ></iframe>

-Above is a histogram of the number of ingredients each recipe calls for.
-The histogram visualizes this distribution in a nice, interpretable way.
-As you can see, most recipes call for 8-9 ingredients.
-This is important to remember as number of ingredients will be used in the model.
+### Recipe Duration By Number Of Ingredients

-**Recipe Duration By Number Of Ingredients**
+Below are box plots of how the number of ingredients compares to the duration of cooking time.
+As you can see, with the more ingredients a recipe calls for, the longer on average a recipe takes.
+However, this isn't precise and needs to be explored more in the model.

 <iframe
 src="assets/duration_by_num_ingredients.html"